Sun Xiaochuan: Gaining popularity (2015–2018)

 On 1 September 2015, Sun set up his Douyu channel and start working as a video game streamer full-time.
 He is marked for his aggressive verbal conflicts and humorous interactions with both his in-game teammates and stream viewers while playing League of Legends.
-Some of his words derived a number of Internet memes.
+Some of his words derived a number of Internet memes, such as "NMSL" (initialism of the profanity "你妈死了", nǐ mā sǐ le, lit. "your mother is dead").

 Being banned from Chinese streaming websites (January 2018)

 On 13 January 2018, Sun played a song from one of subscribers on his Douyu channel.
 The lyrics of the song were intentionally changed from the original one, in which the first letter of each line are replaced and can be read as "everybody comes and practice Falun Gong" when aligned together.
 Sun was unaware of the hidden message, and appreciated the production of the song after playing the whole track.
 His subscribers then submitted numerous reports on his content for delivering unpermitted "cult" contents against Law of the People's Republic of China, and Douyu permanently shut down his channel after receiving the reports.
 This event furtherly rendered him being banned from other Chinese video streaming platforms.